CVE-2002-1622

 02 // Vulnerability Mechanism

-Step 1: Target Identification: The attacker identifies a vulnerable AIX 4.3 system with RPC services exposed.
-This can be achieved through port scanning (e.g., using nmap) or vulnerability scanning tools.
+Step 1: Target Identification: The attacker identifies a vulnerable AIX 4.3 system with RPC services enabled.

 Step 2: Payload Crafting: The attacker crafts a malicious RPC request.
-This request includes a payload designed to trigger the buffer overflow.
-The payload contains the malicious code (shellcode) and data to overwrite the buffer and control flow.
+This request includes a payload designed to overflow a specific buffer within the vulnerable RPC routine.

-Step 3: Request Delivery: The attacker sends the crafted RPC request to the vulnerable AIX 4.3 system.
-The request targets the specific RPC routine containing the vulnerability.
+Step 3: Request Delivery: The attacker sends the crafted RPC request to the targeted AIX system.

-Step 4: Buffer Overflow: The vulnerable RPC routine receives the malicious request and attempts to process the data.
-Due to the lack of bounds checking, the data overflows the allocated buffer.
+Step 4: Buffer Overflow: The RPC routine processes the malicious request.
+Due to the lack of input validation, the oversized payload overflows the designated buffer.

-Step 5: Code Execution: The buffer overflow overwrites critical memory areas, such as function pointers.
-When the vulnerable routine attempts to use the overwritten pointer, it executes the attacker's injected shellcode, granting the attacker control of the system.
+Step 5: Code Execution: The buffer overflow overwrites critical memory locations, such as the return address.
+The attacker's injected shellcode is then executed, granting them control of the system.

 03 // Deep Technical Analysis